 The example above pulled together several beliefs that could support success.
 You will now choose a belief that helps you get what you want.
 For example, “I am smart,” “I love exercising,” “I love taking massive action,” etc.

 As you have already identified the belief holding you back, you have to replace it with the belief that you think will help you achieve what you want.

 Step C: Release Attachments (To The Belief(s)) That Are Keeping You Stuck

-There will often be some emotional component tied to the belief you have identified.
-These emotions are buried deep within our subconscious mind.
+There will often be some emotional component tied to your identified belief.
+These emotions are buried deep within our subconscious minds.
 The emotional connections can trigger the attached behavior or the reverse.
 For example, a belief can start the emotional component, or the emotional component can trigger the belief.

 As another example, suppose you have a belief that is “I’m not smart.”
 This belief could be tied to an experience when something happened between the child and a caregiver.
 The person obtains a secondary benefit by holding onto the old belief.
 For example, by getting upset, the person feels sorry for themselves.

-As a result, these buried and outdated beliefs, with their emotional “payoff,” may take a bit of extra work to release.
+As a result, with their emotional “payoff,” these buried and outdated beliefs may take a bit of extra work to release.
 For this reason, a person may take some time to let go.